 We don’t know if Mary and Joseph grasped the full implications of Jesus’ birth.
 But we can be sure that their minds replayed the angels’ words and Mary’s visit to Elizabeth over and over.
 We also know they had long awaited the Messiah’s arrival.
 No doubt the couple could think of little else.

 While we can’t share their same anticipation, we can relive the wonder and joy of that first Christmas, by replaying this miraculous event over and over in our minds.
-Read the nativity stories in Luke and Matthew.
+Read the nativity stories in Matthew 1-2 and Luke 1-2.
 Focus on who Christ is and why he came.
 Let it live in your heart.

 3. Focus on what we have, not on what we’d like.